Fences poster

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Troy becomes the first Black garbage truck driver, a victory that reveals his capacity for change while simultaneously hardening his position at home.
 He fully commits to blocking Cory's football dreams, creating irreversible family damage., moving from reaction to action.

 At 69 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Troy confesses to Rose that Alberta is pregnant with his child.
+The analysis reveals that this crucial beat Troy confesses to Rose that Alberta is pregnant with his child.
 This false victory (his promotion, his affair giving him what he thinks he wants) is actually his downfall beginning.
 The stakes raise dramatically as his wife confronts his betrayal., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 110 minutes initiates the final act resolution at 79% of the runtime.
 Time jump: Eight years pass.
 Troy has died.
 The family must gather for his funeral, forcing them to synthesize their anger, grief, and love for the flawed man who built fences around himself until he was alone., demonstrating the transformation achieved throughout the journey.